 The lone opponent has the facts WRONG!
-Don't be misled and learn the TRUTH:
+Don't be misled and

 FACT: SBCC'S primary focus is serving local students.
 Nearly 50% of students graduating from high schools between Carpinteria and Goleta attend SBCC for affordable access to college and job training.